Greeley, Colorado: Union Colony Civic Center

 Greeley is home to the Union Colony Civic Center, one of the largest performing arts venues in Colorado.
-The 1686 seat Monfort Concert Hall hosts touring Broadway musicals, concerts, comedians, along with regional and local performing arts groups.
-The 214 seat Hensel Phelps Theatre hosts The Stampede Troupe in addition to lectures, meetings, and smaller performances.
-In addition, the Tointon Gallery presents a dozen exhibits annually by local, regional, and national artists, and is free to the public.
+The 1,686-seat Monfort Concert Hall hosts touring Broadway musicals, concerts, comedians, along with regional and local performing arts groups.
+The 214-seat Hensel Phelps Theatre hosts the Stampede Troupe in addition to lectures, meetings, and smaller performances.
+The Tointon Gallery presents a dozen exhibits annually by local, regional, and national artists, and is free to the public.

-Owned and operated by the City of Greeley, the Union Colony Civic Center sponsors many events held by the University of Northern Colorado, Greeley Philharmonic Orchestra, the Greeley Chorale and the Stampede Troupe theater company.
+Owned and operated by the City of Greeley, the Union Colony Civic Center sponsors many events held by the University of Northern Colorado, Greeley Philharmonic Orchestra, the Greeley Chorale, and the Stampede Troupe theater company.